DexterYan/sails/README.md

 My example website [Dexter Yan website](www.dexteryan.com) The main website is deployed in BAE, you will jump to [baidu application domin](http://yanshaocong.duapp.com/)

+# Developing
+- a single web application based on backbone
+- More UI is coming soon.
+- A newsfeed page to intellgent catch the news from facebook.